Life Science

 Professor (RIKEN) Ohmori, Hitoshi production processing The research and development of phenomena analysis and feedback control by software are carried out in the refinement of the fabrication related to micromechanical fabrication, microfactory, and micromeasurement.
 Mechanical Engineering

-Professor Obara, Tetsuro Thermo-fluid dynamics Thermo-fluid dynamics, propagation of detonation wave, deflagration-to-detonation transition over obstacles, detonation initiation processes by flame-jet injected from sub-chamber Mechanical Engineering
+Professor Obara, Tetsuro Thermo-fluid dynamics Reactive gas dynamics, propagation and quenching of detonation wave, deflagration-to-detonation transition on obstacle flame jet and shock-flame interaction Mechanical Engineering

 Professor Kageyama, Kensuke Materials science Materials science, material engineering, material evaluation science, experimental mechanics, non-destructive evaluation, acoustic emission, sensor materials, plant engineering, intelligent materials.
 Mechanical Engineering